tanweien/tp/docs/team/tanweien.md

     * Managed releases `v1.1` - `v1.4` (5 releases) on GitHub

 * **Enhancements to existing features**:
-    * Improved the `role` feature by allowing users to only select from a limited selection of pre-determined roles to reduce bugs: [\#165](https://github.com/AY2122S2-CS2103T-W11-4/tp/pull/165)
+    * Improved the `role` feature by allowing users to only select from a limited selection of pre-determined roles and faculties to reduce bugs: [\#165](https://github.com/AY2122S2-CS2103T-W11-4/tp/pull/165)
-    * Improved the `faculty` feature by allowing users to only select from a limited selection of pre-determined faculties to reduce bugs: [\#165](https://github.com/AY2122S2-CS2103T-W11-4/tp/pull/165)
+    * Improved the `faculty` feature by allowing users to only select from a limited selection of pre-determined roles and faculties to reduce bugs: [\#165](https://github.com/AY2122S2-CS2103T-W11-4/tp/pull/165)
     * Improved how the `role` and `faculty` fields are displayed in the UI: [\#165](https://github.com/AY2122S2-CS2103T-W11-4/tp/pull/165)
     * Wrote additional tests for existing features to increase coverage: [\#74](https://github.com/AY2122S2-CS2103T-W11-4/tp/pull/74), [\#97](https://github.com/AY2122S2-CS2103T-W11-4/tp/pull/97), [\#165](https://github.com/AY2122S2-CS2103T-W11-4/tp/pull/165)